Uberi/Minetest-WorldEdit/README.md

 Axes
 ----
-The coordinate system is the same as that used by MineTest; Y is upwards, X is perpendicular, and Z is parallel.
+The coordinate system is the same as that used by Minetest; positive Y is upwards, positive X is rightwards, and positive Z is forwards, if a player is facing North (positive Z axis).

-When an axis is specified in a WorldEdit command, it is specified as one of the following values: x, y, z, or ?.
+When an axis is specified in a WorldEdit chat command, it is specified as one of the following values: `x`, `y`, `z`, or `?`.

+In the GUI, there is a dropdown menu for this purpose.
+The "Look direction" option has the same effect as `?` does in chat commands.

-The value ? represents the axis the player is currently facing.
+The value `?` represents the axis the player is currently facing.
 If the player is facing more than one axis, the axis the player face direction is closest to will be used.

 Nodes
 -----